 We follow the journey of a drop of water as it falls from the sky into the lakes and rivers.
 The rivers wind their way to the shores and down to the vast ocean.
 At each stage of the drop's journey you experience a unique environment teeming with animal and plant life to explore.
 From fresh water to salt water, bayous to swamps, and coral reefs to the ocean's deep abyss, your adventure awaits!

-We deliver amazing guest experiences that create fun memories, highten animal awareness, and inspire change, while fostering growth for our team members.
+We deliver amazing guest experiences that create fun memories, heighten animal awareness, and inspire change, while fostering growth for our team members.

 Our innovation will drive beneficial change by inspiring people to conserve aquatic resources and protect the animal world.

 OdySea’s unique circular design was custom developed to deliver an engaging and entertaining experience, as well as to foster a sense of community.
 The project began in March 2015, and was completed 18 months later in September 2016.
 The scope of this project required close collaboration between architect Deutsch Architecture Group, contractor McCarthy Building Cos., and structural engineer Caruso Turley and Scott.
 Every part of the building was custom designed to showcase both fresh and salt water animals, as well as to deliver an enhanced experience through interaction.